Synergetic-Engineering/synengco-website/02-core-capabilities.md

 ## Optimisation

 The monitoring and prediction gives us a great understanding of where the operation is now and where it can go.
-From here we can start applying optimisation techinques to make and sustain significant improvements.
+From here we can start applying optimisation techniques to make and sustain significant improvements.